MicrosoftDocs/dynamics-365-intelligent-order-management/topics/licensing-iom.md

 ---
 # Getting a License

-In order to install Dynamics 365 Intelligent Order Management, you will need to have the appropriate licenses installed.
-This guide will use the Trial licenses which will allow full operation of Dynamics 365 Intelligent Order Management.
-When you are ready to convert these to a Production License, you will work with your Partner and/or your Microsoft Account Executive to get the correct licenses applied.
+In order to install Dynamics 365 Intelligent Order Management, you'll need to have the appropriate licenses installed.
+This guide will use the Trial licenses, which will allow full operation of Dynamics 365 Intelligent Order Management.
+When you're ready to convert your trial license to a Production License, you'll work with your Partner, and/or your Microsoft Account Executive to get the correct licenses applied.

-The first license you will need is the tenant level license for Dynamics 365 Intelligent Order Management.
-Once installed, this will allow you to install Intelligent Order Management on any environment within that tenant.
-You do not need to assign this license.
+The first license you'll need is the tenant level license for Dynamics 365 Intelligent Order Management.
+Once installed, the license will allow you to install Intelligent Order Management on any environment within that tenant.
+You don't need to assign this license.

-**Note:** you will need to login to the admin portal with an account that has the ability to purchase services.
-Although the license is free, it is still required to have this role.
+**Note:** you'll need to sign in to the admin portal with an account that has the ability to purchase services.
+Although the license is free, it's still required to have this role.

 1. Navigate to <https://admin.microsoft.com>